This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - anything the target has included in its annual reports and accounts on cyber risk management, including any amounts set aside for potential regulator fines; and

-- any recognised information security standards or best practices with which the target complies (including ISO27001, NIST and PCI DSS).
+- any formal certifications sought or received, or other efforts to implement recognised information security standards or best practices with which the target complies (including ISO27001, NIST and PCI DSS).

 Other data issues to assess on due diligence